Fred L. Walker: Early life and military career

-Fred Livingood Walker was born on June 11, 1887 in Fairfield County, Ohio as a son of William Henry Walker and his wife Belle (néé Mason).
+Fred Livingood Walker was born on June 11, 1887, in Fairfield County, Ohio, as a son of William Henry Walker and his wife Belle (néé Mason).
 Walker attended Ohio State University and graduated in 1911 with a degree in engineering.
 Subsequently, he was accepted into the United States Army and was commissioned as an officer, with the rank of second lieutenant, into the Infantry.
-He served briefly with an Infantry unit in Fort Sam Houston in San Antonio, Texas and then he was transferred to the Philippines, where he served with the 13th Infantry Regiment.
+He served briefly with an Infantry unit in Fort Sam Houston in San Antonio, Texas, and then he was transferred to the Philippines, where he served with the 13th Infantry Regiment.

-In 1914, he was transferred back to the United States, where he was stationed in Eagle Pass, Texas and also took part in the Pancho Villa Expedition under the command of Brigadier General John J. Pershing (later destined to achieve the highest rank in the United States Army, that of General of the Armies).
+In 1914, he was transferred back to the United States, where he was stationed in Eagle Pass, Texas, and also took part in the Pancho Villa Expedition under the command of Brigadier General John J. Pershing (later destined to achieve the highest rank in the United States Army, that of General of the Armies).

 After the American entry into World War I (in April 1917) Walker was sent overseas and served with the 30th Infantry Regiment, part of the 3rd Division, into the trenches of the Western Front.
 The division was part of the American Expeditionary Forces (AEF).
 Walker, as a 31-year old major, commanded the 1st Battalion of his regiment during the Second Battle of the Marne in the summer of 1918 and distinguished himself during heavy combat.
-In July 1918, Walker received the Distinguished Service Cross (DSC) for his service during the battle.
-In addition, he also received a Silver Star and was wounded twice.
+In July 1918, Walker received the Distinguished Service Cross (DSC) for his service during the battle, with the medal's citation reading:

+In addition, he also received the Silver Star and was wounded twice during the war.